 - 8.3.1.
 Reserve parachutes may only be inspected and packed by current Advanced Packers (AP). - 8.3.2.
 Advanced Packer ratings expire on the 31st March each year but may be renewed up to six months after that date.
 To renew an AP rating the AP must satisfy an Advanced Rigger or Chief Instructor, who is a current AP, that they are current in all aspects of advanced packing relevant to their status.
+The AP must have completed a minimum of 10 repacks in the previous 12 months (one in the previous 3 months).
 Once an Advanced Packer rating has expired the packer may not exercise the privileges of that rating until the rating is renewed. - 8.3.3.
-Reserve Parachute Packers must keep a log of all reserves packed. - N.B.(4) The Training Syllabus for Advanced Packer Courses can be found on Form 169. - N.B.(5) Requirements and Guidelines for Renewing Advanced Packer Ratings may be found on Form 302 - 8.4.
+Reserve Parachute Packers must keep a log of all reserves packed. - N.B.(4) The Training Syllabus for Advanced Packer Courses can be found on Form 169. - N.B.(5) Requirements and Guidelines for Renewing Advanced Packer Ratings may be found on Form 302. - 8.4.
 Where manufacturers' requirements conflict with those of the British Skydiving, British Skydiving requirements will apply.